What is a Non Hospital Surgical Facility, or NHSF?

 anesthesia and surgical procedures that do not require an overnight stay.

-An NHSF Facility must meet the requirements for out-patient surgery, infection control and anesthesia mandated by the College of Physicians & Surgeons and the Alberta Dental Association & College.
+An NHSF Facility must meet the requirements for out-patient surgery, infection control and anesthesia mandated by the College of Physicians & Surgeons and the College of Dental Surgeons of Alberta.

 Why have I been referred to an Oral Surgeon?